Malaysian culture and traditions

 Chinese New Year

-Massive closures of businesses owned by the Chinese community for 3 to 5 days.
+Widespread closures of Chinese-run businesses for 3 to 5 days.

 March - April 2026